 Being in sunny Malaga, it does indeed seem to have its own microclimate enveloping its location which may be due to its being sheltered by the majestic Sierra Tejeda and Sierra Almijara mountains.
 Torrox Costa also enjoys eight kilometres of wonderful sandy beaches.
 It’s Paseo Marítimo or long beach promenade is a popular choice for those keeping fit or those that enjoy a romantic evening stroll.

 You won’t be short of bars and restaurants along Torrox Costa.
 Complete with amazing views of the Mediterranean Sea, Torrox seafront is the place where cafe con leche and home-made cake is always an insatiable treat.
+There are also loads of cheap and upmarket places to stay in Torrox including La Casa Torrox.

 Below we have listed what we think are the best five things to see and do while in and around Torrox.